callawaycloud/apex-rest-route/README.md

 }
 ```

-Things to note:
+#### Things to note:

-1. Each `RestRoute` route is initialized with a `param` property (if the URI contains one) and `relativePaths` containing the remaining URL paths.
+1. Each `RestRoute` route is initialized with a `param` property (if the URI contains one) and `relativePaths` containing the remaining URL paths from the request.

 1. The `doGet` & `doPost` corresponding to our HTTP methods for this route.
 Any HTTP method not implement will throw an exception.

-1. `next()'` will be called whenever the URI does not terminate with this Route.
+1. `next()` will be called whenever the URI does not terminate with this Route.
 This method is responsible for determining the next route and setting the `relativePaths` to the correct point.

+1. We pass `this.param` into the next Routes so they have access to `:employeeId`.
+This composition makes it easy to provide common functionality as lower level routes much pass through their parents.
+For example, we could query the "Company" and pass that to the next routes instead of just `this.param`.

 ``` java
 public class CompanyLocationRoute extends RestRoute {